durazy/solo-stuff/README.md

-# Projects I did in my free time
+# Some things I worked on in my free time